Inggenio/Inggenio/README.md

 - Learn JavaScript (Codeacademy)
 - Software Developer IHK - JAVA (IT-Fachspezialist/-in) - IHK Akademie Schwaben
 - Java Programming Masterclass 2024 (Tim Buchalka – Udemy)
+-
 ---
 ## 📚 I am currently Learning...
 - Complete SQL-Bootcamp (Portilla - Udemy)
 - React & modern frontend development
 ---
+## 📚 Books
+- Clean Code: A Handbook of Agile Software Craftsmanship – Robert C. Martin
+- Code: The Hidden Language of Computer Hardware and Software – Charles Petzold
+- How Does It Know? – J. Clark Scott
+---
 ## 🌍 About Me
 - Originally from Argentina, now based in Germany 🇩🇪
+- My biggest challenge: Moving to Germany in 2021, settling down, and bringing my family with me.
+- Another big challenge: Managing and completing the construction of a 7-story building(2200sqm) as the sole Civil Engineer as Project Manager, without a technical crew or assistant.
 - Fluent in **German (C1)**, **English (C1)**, and **Spanish (native)**
 - Passionate about continuous learning and building real-world applications